-- (a) 21 credits of the Core Curriculum comprising 6 credits in the Common Core (CCC8011 Critical Thinking: Analysis and Argumentation and CCC8012 The Making of Hong Kong) and 15 credits in the cluster courses; - (b) 3 credits of Chinese language course (normally LCC1010 Chinese Communication I); - (c) 3 credits of English language course (normally LUE1001 University English I); and - (d) 27 credits of free electives. - For admittees to the BBA Accounting Stream and BBA-Risk and Insurance Management programme, as they are required to take a total of 24 credits of free electives under the programme structure, only 24 credits of free electives can be transferred.
-Thus, only 51 credits instead of 54 credits in total will be transferred. - 9.4.3 The transfer student may apply for additional credit transfer/course exemption following provisions in other sections of the academic regulations. - 9.5 Credit Transfer Applicable to All Students - 9.5.1 In case there is a similar course being offered by the University, the student may be exempted from taking the course and granted with equivalent credits, if the application is approved. - 9.5.2 In case there is no similar course being offered by the University, the student may be exempted from taking a free elective course, or in some cases a course in the Core Curriculum if deemed appropriate, and granted with equivalent credits, if the application is approved.
+- (a) 21 credits of the Core Curriculum comprising 6 credits in the Common Core (CCC8011 Critical Thinking: Analysis and Argumentation and CCC8012 The Making of Hong Kong) and 15 credits in the cluster courses; - (b) 3 credits of Chinese language course (normally LCC1010 Chinese Communication I); - (c) 3 credits of English language course (normally LUE1001 University English I); - (d) 6 credits of programme required/elective courses; and - (e) 27 credits of free electives; - For admittees to the BBA Accounting Stream/Major and BBA-Risk and Insurance Management programme, as they are required to take a total of 24 credits of free electives under the programme structure, only 24 credits of free electives can be transferred.
+Thus, only 57 credits instead of 60 credits in total will be transferred. - 9.4.3 The transfer student may apply for additional credit transfer/course exemption following provisions in other sections of the academic regulations, in particular, subject to the limits stipulated under Regulations 9.2 and 9.3. - 9.5 Block Credit Transfer for Students/Graduates from Local Sub-degree Programmes Accredited with Level 4 of the Qualifications Framework for First-Year-First-Degree (FYFD) Entry - 9.5.1 Block credit transfer will be granted to an eligible sub-degree, viz.
+Associate Degree and Higher Diploma, student/graduate who is designated as a Year 2 student but using FYFD places upon admission, as prescribed in Regulation 9.5.2. - 9.5.2 Effective from 2021-22 intake, block credit transfer of 30 credits will be granted with details as follows: - (a) 12 credits of any four cluster courses of the Core Curriculum; - (b) 3 credits of English language course (normally LUE1001 University English I); and - (c) 15 credits of free electives. - 9.5.3 The transfer student may apply for additional credit transfer/course exemption following provisions in other sections of the academic regulations, in particular, subject to the limits stipulated under Regulations 9.2 and 9.3.